doublechiang/qsmcli/README.md

 To run the unit test command, use 'python3 -m unittest'

 ## Distribute the package
-To generate the package, use 'pyinstaller qsmcli.py' to build the package.
+To generate the package, use 'package.sh' to build the package.